beallio/kettlebell-sport/README.md

 - [Bellevator](https://www.denisvasilevkettlebell.com/bellevator-lifting-belts)

 ### Miscellaneous
-- [TrueGrit Kettleweights](https://www.truegritkettlebell.com/shop/) - 1KG and 2KG magnetic plates you attach to base of Kettlebell.
+- [Magnetic Chip Weights](https://prokettlebell.com/collections/accessories/products/magnetic-chip-weights) - 1KG and 2KG magnetic plates you attach to base of Kettlebell.
 Allows you to adjust weight in smaller increments than traditional 4KG jumps between bells.
-    - I'm not a big fan of attachment plates, because they shift during two-bell sets.
+    - I'm not a big fan of attachment plates on traditional competition bells, because they shift during two-bell sets.
 I prefer a set of adjustables to fill the 2kg gaps if you can't afford bells in 2kg increments, or lack the storage space.
 - ~~[Vikn Chalk](https://viknperformance.com/) - High-grade gymnastics/weightlifting chalk.
 Don't cheap out here.
 See **Kettlebell Prep**.~~ Vikn closed.
 I need to find a high-quality replacement.
 Don't buy cheap chalk - your hands will thank you.
 - [Belt sander replacement belt](https://www.homedepot.com/p/DIABLO-3-in-x-18-in-80-Grit-Sanding-Belt-2-Pack-DCB318080S02G/202830831) - Used for sanding bell handles.
 See **Kettlebell Prep**.
 - [DeWalt 3-Tier Steel Garage Storage Shelving Unit](https://www.homedepot.com/p/DEWALT-Yellow-3-Tier-Steel-Garage-Storage-Shelving-Unit-50-in-W-x-48-in-H-x-18-in-D-DXST4500/302361258) - Heavy duty multi-purpose shelf perfect for storing your kettlebells off the floor.
 Holds 10 competition bells per shelf.
 Less expensive, and more storage than kettlbell-specific shelves available on the market.